limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 	     * number of threads to launch = 100
 2. The blast results are de-replicated by NCBI accession version number and converted into fasta format.
 3. entrez-qiime is then used to determine taxonomy for each read based on NCBI version accession number.
-4. All reads with low resoluiton taxonomy (e.g NA;NA;NA at the beginning of the taxonomic path, or those assignmed uncultured, unknown, unassigned, or environmental) are removed from the cleaned blast results fasta output and corresponding taxonomy file.
+4. All reads with low resolution taxonomy (e.g NA;NA;NA at the beginning of the taxonomic path, or those assigned uncultured, unknown, unassigned, or environmental) are removed from the cleaned blast results fasta output and corresponding taxonomy file.

 ### Part 3: Clustering for percent similarity
-1. The resulting blastn hits results dereplicated and clustered at different percent simirity (99, 97, 95, 90, 85, 80) identity using usearch, implemented in Qiime
+1. The resulting blastn hits results de-replicated and clustered at different percent similarity (99, 97, 95, 90, 85, 80) identity using usearch, implemented in Qiime
 	* Clustering databases at different percent identity is critical for running the bowtie2 taxonomy step of the Anacapa pipeline.
-2. Assign taxonomy with uclust using the corresponding similarity used to culster the seqeuncing reads.
+2. Assign taxonomy with uclust using the corresponding similarity used to culster the sequencing reads.
 3. Remove any unassigned reads from the fasta and corresponding taxonomy file.

 ### Part 4.
 Merge reads for a given similarity
-1. Rename fasta reads and the corresponding taxonomy to reflect the embl database used to generate the initail blast seed library.
+1. Rename fasta reads and the corresponding taxonomy to reflect the embl database used to generate the initial blast seed library.
-2. Merge all of the the fasta reads and all of the corresponding taxonomy generated for a given similarity.
+2. Merge the fasta reads and all of the corresponding taxonomy generated for a given similarity.
-3. Run usearch at 99% on the dataset, retaining the dereplicated reads.
+3. Run usearch at 99% on the dataset, retaining the de-replicated reads.
 4. Assign taxonomy with uclust at 99%.
 5. Remove any unassigned reads from the fasta and corresponding taxonomy file.
 6. The resulting files are the reference final databases.